 In short he instructed them in every material suitable to sweeten the ways and to humanize the human species.
 When the sun was setting, being used to dive back, and stayed all night in the bottom of the sea, it was amphibious.
 “Another story about Oanni was reported by Photius (ca. 820-892), patriarch of Constantinople.

 In his Myriobiblon says historian Elladio “tells the story of a man named Oe, who came out of the Red Sea and had a body like that of a fish, while the head and limbs were a man.”
 Oe taught astronomy and letters.
 According to some accounts, he came out of an egg (hence its name), but it really was a man who looked like a fish because the dress had scales.

-It ‘possible that the Nommo Dogon and Oannes Babylonians are different representations of the same event?
-The Dogon themselves insist that their people do not always lived in the region that now occupy, and evidence suggests that they are descendants of the Berbers, who began migrating southward from Libya, in the I-II century AD Then, joining in marriage to local blacks, they first settled in Mali around the XI secolo.Se the Dogon in Mali really came from the Northeast, they might have originally inhabited areas close enough to the Red Sea, so that a connection between Nommos and Oanni may have been geographically possible.
+Is it possible that the Nommo of the Dogon and the Babylonian Oannes are different representations of the same event?
+The Dogon themselves insist that their people did not always live in the region they occupy now, and evidence suggests that they are descendants of the Berbers, who began migrating south from Libya in the 1st-2nd century AD.
+Then, joining in marriage with local blacks, they settled permanently in Mali around the 11th century.

 In this case, however, it is strange that the Dogon retained the memory of the star Sirius B, while the Egyptians, certainly in contact with Sirius A, helped them to predict the flood of the Nile.